Marton-Zeisler/CM1101-Computational-Thinking/README.md

   - Presentation skills.

 ## Essential Reading and Resource List:
-- Think Python 2nd edition
+- Think Python: How to Think Like a Computer Scientist (Allen B. Downey)